imadcio/Image-Encryption-using-Chaos/README.md

 * Image Encryption using Henon Map.
 * Henon key values used are x=0.1,y=0.1

-## RESULTS ARE ALREADY SCREENSHOTTED AND PLACED IN THE SCREENSHOTS FOLDER
+## RESULTS PLACED IN THE SCREENSHOTS FOLDER

 ## LIBRARIES NEEDED
 * Python3